Platform: Tomashi Jackson—The Land Claim

 Platform: Tomashi Jackson—The Land Claim is organized by Corinne Erni, Senior Curator of ArtsReach and Special Projects.

 About Tomashi Jackson

-Tomashi Jackson is a multi-disciplinary artist who uses the formal properties of color perception as an aesthetic strategy to investigate the value of human life in public space.
-Her work is included in the Whitney Biennial 2019.
-She had solo exhibitions at the Zuckerman Museum of Art in Kennesaw, GA (2018); Tilton Gallery, NY (2019); and group exhibitions at the Contemporary Art Center, New Orleans (2019); MOCA Los Angeles; and MASS MoCA (2017).
+Tomashi Jackson’s work was included in the Whitney Biennial 2019.
+She had solo exhibitions at Radcliffe Institute for Advanced Study, Harvard University, Cambridge, MA (2020); Night Gallery, Los Angeles, CA (2020); Tilton Gallery, NY (2019), the Zuckerman Museum of Art in Kennesaw, GA (2018); and group exhibitions at the Contemporary Art Center, New Orleans (2019); MOCA Los Angeles; and MASS MoCA (2017).
 Her work is included in the collection of MOCA Los Angeles.
 Artist residencies include Skowhegan School of Painting & Sculpture and ARCAthens, Greece (2019).
 Jackson has taught at Rhode Island School of Design, Massachusetts College of Art, Cooper Union, and New York University.
 She received her MFA in Painting and Printmaking from Yale University School of Art in 2016; her Master of Science in Art, Culture and Technology from the MIT School of Architecture and Planning in 2012; and her BFA from Cooper Union in 2010.
 Jackson lives and works in Cambridge, MA, and New York City.